Stem Cells for Vascular Diseases

 A: Vascular ulcers are very common in patients over the age of 65, and develop in the lower extremities and leave patients at risk for infection and amputation.
 Vascular ulcers develop because of peripheral vascular diseases when blood flow to the extremities is restricted and tissues die off.
 Other causes of vascular ulcers include age and obesity.
 Vascular ulcers can recur or become chronic, leaving patients in pain and limiting their activities.
 Treatments for vascular ulcers include compression therapy and working to improve circulation to prevent future ulcers from forming.

 Stem Cell Therapy for Vascular Ulcers

-Innovations Stem Cell Center treats vascular ulcers with stem cell therapy through IV and injection deployment.
+A: Innovations Stem Cell Center treats vascular ulcers with stem cell therapy through IV and injection into the tissues around the ulcer.
 Once the stem cells have been deployed, they immediately go to work to heal damaged tissue.
 The stem cells repair damaged tissues just like they do in other areas of the body damaged by disease or injury- by regenerating cells to heal tissue and using growth factors that promote healing.
 Stem cells also help to stimulate the development of new blood vessels to help treat the underlying problem.
 See our blog Understanding Adipose-Derived Stem Cells

 Cost of Stem Cell Treatments